Typeconf Logo

 Features

 Write configuration using Typescript and never worry about type issues.
+Get full IDE support with autocompletion and error checking.

 Use Cases